bentoml/BentoML/docs/source/guides/scheduling.rst

                  cpu: 4
                workers_per_resource: 2

-If the runner supports running on GPU, the following configuration will spawn 2 workers on each of the 2 GPUs:
+If the runner supports running on GPU, the following configuration will spawn 2 workers on each GPU, hence 4 workers will be spawned for 2 GPUs in total:

 .. tab-set::